kimgoetzke/randolf/README.md

 - `Win` + `q` - close the foreground window.
 - `Win` + `1`/`2`/... - switch between workspaces.
 - `Win` + `Shift` + `1`/`2`/... - move the foreground window to respective workspace.
-- Hold `Win` + `Left click` - select a window anywhere and move it i.e. without having to select the title bar.
+- Hold `Win` + `Left click` - select a window anywhere (i.e. without having to select the title bar) and move it.
-- Hold `Win` + `Right click` - select a window anywhere and resize it i.e. without having to select the edges or corners.
+- Hold `Win` + `Right click` - select a window anywhere (i.e. without having to select the edges or corners) and resize it.
 - Configure an arbitrary number of hotkeys for launching applications (e.g. `Win` + `f` to launch Firefox) via the configuration file.